 1. Pre-germinate basil seeds for best results

-Basil seeds are fairly easy to germinate and a germination rate around 80% or better is not unusual.
+Basil seeds are relatively easy to germinate, and a germination rate of around 80% or more is not unusual.

-Still pre-germinating the basil seeds will make sure that we only plant viable seeds that we know will grow into healthy plants.
+Still, pre-germinating the basil seeds will ensure that we only plant viable seeds that we know will grow into plants.

-And even more importantly, pre-germinating will allow us to only select the strongest and healthiest looking sprouts.
-And this is important especially if you are limited on space in your vegetable or herb garden.
+And even more importantly, pre-germinating will allow us only to select the strongest and healthiest-looking sprouts.
+And this is important if you are limited on space in your vegetable or herb garden.

 2. Start with stem cuttings when possible

-For many home gardeners, growing herbs from seed is about the process as well as the harvest or yield.
+For many home gardeners, growing herbs from seed are about the process and the harvest or yield.

 Still, we would be remiss if we didn’t point out how easy it is to grow new basil plants from fresh stem cuttings.

 Ask for cuttings from a fellow gardener or buy a small plant from your local garden or grocery store.

 If you can harvest a couple of stem cuttings at least 7-10 cm (3-4 inches) long, you will have all you need to get started.

 Make sure to change the water at least every other day for the best results.
 You want the new roots to be white.